dojscart/remote-payments-developer-docs/docs-site/docs/development-resources/webhooks.md

 ### Step 4.
 Go live

-When you are ready to go live, switch your secret key to production one with the prefix `sk_` and check `url` that you provide.
+When you are ready to go live, switch your secret key to production one with the prefix `sk_prod_` and check `url` that you provide.

 ## Available webhooks